BK1031/BRIDGE-Rider-ios/README.md

 ![alt text](https://github.com/BK1031/ImageAssets/blob/master/Screen%20Shot%202018-09-05%20at%204.54.28%20PM.png "Pod Install in Terminal")

-Now, go ahead and open the *BRIDGE.xcworkspace*.
-Make sure you open this and **not** the *BRIDGE.xcodeproj*.
+Now, go ahead and open the *BRIDGE-Rider.xcworkspace*.
+Make sure you open this and **not** the *BRIDGE-Rider.xcodeproj*.
 Build the project to make sure that no errors occur.

 You now have the Canary Release of the BRIDGE Rider App that you can sideload onto your device!